CommonHuman-Lab/phaseaccess/README.md

 python -m phaseaccess
 ```

+> Point it at a target.
+Get findings.
+Drop it in a pipeline.

 ---

-## Why PhaseAccess?
+## Why use PhaseAccess?

-Most IDOR scanners just hammer IDs and check if the response looks "different".
-PhaseAccess does that too — but smarter:

 - **Semantic diffing** — compares ownership fields (`user_id`, `email`, `owner_id`) across responses, not just status codes
 - **Dual-session mode** — use two sets of credentials; get CONFIRMED findings when user B's data appears in user A's request